solus-cold-storage/info/NEXT_NOTES.md

 **Applet shift**

- - Sound Applet to merge into Panel Applet, and removed from Raven
+ - Sound Applet to merge into Panel Applet, and converted into optional Sound Applet

 **Settings**: